 15.2.1.1 Suppliers

-To qualify for payments, Suppliers of Voltage Support Service shall provide a Resource that has an AVR, or a Qualified Non-Generator Voltage Support Resource.
+To qualify for payments, Suppliers of Voltage Support Service shall provide a Resource that has an AVR, or a Qualified Non-Generator Voltage Support Resource, which resource is electrically located within the NYCA.
 All Suppliers of Voltage Support Service must successfully perform Reactive Power (MVAr) capability testing in accordance with the ISO Procedures and prevailing industry standards.
 The ISO may direct Suppliers to operate their Resources and Qualified Non-Generator Voltage Support Resources within these demonstrated reactive capability limits.
 Suppliers of Voltage Support Service will test their Resources and Qualified Non-Generator Voltage Support Resources and provide these services in accordance with ISO Procedures.

 Voltage Support Service includes the ability to produce or absorb Reactive Power within the Resource's or Qualified Non-Generator Voltage Support Resource’s tested reactive capability, and the ability to maintain a specific voltage level under both steady-state and post-contingency operating conditions subject to the limitations of the Resource's stated reactive capability.
 The requirement for a Resource or Qualified Non-Generator Voltage Support Resource (“Resource”) to absorb Reactive Power may be set aside by the ISO with input from the Transmission Owner in whose Transmission District the Resource is located, which input may include, at the Transmission Owner’s option, an executive level review.
 To grant an exemption from the requirement that the Resource be able to absorb Reactive Power, the ISO shall have determined that: 1) the resource is unable, due to transmission system configuration, to absorb Reactive Power; 2) the ability of the Resource to produce Reactive Power is needed for system reliability; and 3) for purposes of system reliability the Resource does not need to have the ability to absorb Reactive Power.